Master of Music (MMus) Degree in the field of Vocal Performance

 Requirements for the MMus Degree

-- A minimum of 43-54 credit hours depending on field of study to satisfy degree requirements
+- A minimum of 48-52 credit hours, depending on course selection, to satisfy degree requirements.

 Students completing the MMus degree in all fields of study must participate in core music, applied music, and other required music courses as well as in chamber music and large ensembles, plus electives.
 They are entitled to one hour of private lessons each week of each semester they are enrolled as an MMus degree candidate; private or group lessons beyond this may result in additional fees.